 - -100 - 0: Needs Improvement

-However, as the survey firm Retently points out, what a score says about a company is not as straightforward as just looking at a lone NPS.
+As the survey firm Retently points out in What is a Good Net Promoter Score?
+(2021 NPS Benchmark), exactly what a score says about a company is not as straightforward as just looking at a single vendor’s NPS.
 Context is critical.
-What matters is how a provider’s score compares with those of other companies within the same industry.
+How a provider’s score compares with those of other companies within the same industry is what matters.

-Takeaway: In the 2020 RMIS Report, Origami Risk posts a score five-times higher than our nearest competitor—a score that is 60% higher than the benchmark score for SaaS companies.
+Takeaway: In the 2021 RMIS Report, Origami Risk posts a score (44) that is 9-times higher than our nearest competitor — and more than 45% higher than the benchmark score for SaaS companies.

-Next Steps in the Search for the Right RMIS
+What Comes Next in the Search for the Right RMIS?

 Origami Risk understands that there are multiple factors to take into account when selecting a RMIS.
 Ultimately, choosing the right system lies in the answer to a question: Will partnering with this RMIS provider drive meaningful business results and contribute to your organization’s (and your) success?
-It’s an answer that will come only after you’ve done the initial research, discussed what it is you’re looking for with providers, viewed system demos, spent time working in a system sandbox, and consulted client references, to name just a few of the steps in the buying process.
+The answer to that question should only be trusted after you’ve done the initial research, discussed what it is you’re looking for with providers, viewed system demos, spent time working in a system sandbox, and consulted client references, to name just a few of the steps in the buying process.

-If you’re just getting started on the journey, the 2020 RMIS Report is an excellent starting point.
-We’re proud of the product scores and survey results Origami Risk received in this year’s edition.
-We encourage you to download the report and see them, along with those of other providers, for yourself.
+If you’re just getting started on the journey, the 2021 RMIS Report is an excellent resource.
+As in previous years’ editions, we at Origami Risk are proud of the product scores and survey results earned in this year’s report.
+We encourage you to download the report to see those scores, along with those of our competitors, for yourself.